jojimanos/burger_builder/README.md

 and open http://localhost:3000 in your browser to see the result.

-Before you can access the index.jsx page you will be redirected to the login page.
+Before you can access the index.tsx page you will be redirected to the login page.